saurodeepde7384-glitch/house-price-prediction-ml/README.md

 ✔ Add support for more features (location, age of house, etc.)
 ✔ Implement more advanced regression models (Random Forest, XGBoost) ✔ Add EDA notebook with visualizations
-✔ Create a web app (Flask/FastAPI) for UI interface
+✔ Create a web app (FastAPI) for UI interface
 ✔ Use Cross Validation

  # License